 The ten houses at 511-529 Beacon are of a similar pattern, all with entrances on the east side and cylindrical bays on the west.
 The houses furthest east and west in the group (511 and 529 Beacon) have brick bays which extend to the third story, with two windows above the bay on the fourth story.
 The next two houses from either end (513 and 527 Beacon) have rusticated stone bays which are cylindrical for the first two stories and angled on the third story, with single arched window above surrounded by decorative stonework with a triangular top.
 The next two houses from either end (515 and 525 Beacon) have brick cylindrical bays to the third story, with three windows above surrounded by decorative stonework with a fan shape at the top.
 The four houses in the center of the grouping (517-519-521-523 Beacon) are variations on the same themes.

-By the 1888-1889 winter season, 517 Beacon was the home of Allen Lafayette Joslin and his wife, Sarah Ann Emerson (Proctor) Joslin.
+On June 21, 1888, 517 Beacon was purchased from N. Henry Chadwick and Oscar Stillings by Allen Lafayette Joslin.
+He and his wife, Sarah Ann Emerson (Proctor) Joslin, made it their home.
 They previously had lived in Oxford, Massachusetts, where he was a shoe manufacturer and bank president, and where they continued to maintain a second home.
-He is shown as the owner of 517 Beacon the 1895, 1898, and 1908 Bromley maps.

-Living with the Joslins were Ada Joslin, Allen Joslin’s daughter by his first marriage, to Lucretia M. Shumway, and Elliott Proctor Joslin, his son by his second marriage.
-Allen Joslin’s son by his first marriage, Homer S. Joslin, lived in Oxford and later would succeed him as head of hs shoe manufacturing company.
+Living with the Joslins were their son, Elliott Proctor Joslin, and Allen Joslin’s daughter, Ada Luella Joslin, by his first marriage, to Lucretia M. (Shumway) Joslin (who died in 1863).
+Allen Joslin’s son by his first marriage, Homer Shumway Joslin, lived in Oxford and later would succeed him as head of his shoe manufacturing company.

 Elliott Joslin graduated from Harvard Medical School in 1895.
 He continued to live at 517 Beacon with his parents and maintained his medical office there from about 1898.
 In September of 1902, he married Elizabeth Elliott Denny.
 After their marriage, they moved to an apartment at 421 Marlborough.
 He continued to maintain his office at 517 Beacon until 1905, when he moved his residence and office to 81 Bay State Road.
 Elliott Joslin was a pioneer in the treatment of diabetes and founder of the Joslin Diabetes Center in Boston.

-By the 1916-1917 winter season, the Joslin family had leased 517 Beacon to the MIT chapter of the Phi Sigma Kappa fraternity.
+By the 1916-1917 winter season, Elliott Joslin had leased 517 Beacon to the MIT chapter of the Phi Sigma Kappa fraternity.
 It previously had been located at 16 Exeter.
 517 Beacon remained Phi Sigma Kappa’s fraternity house until about 1925, when it moved to 487 Commonwealth.